-Always make sure that all doors and the rear gate (for wagon) are closed before starting to drive.
+Always make sure that all doors and the rear gate (for wagon and OUTBACK SPORT) are closed before starting to drive.

-Power door locking switches (if equipped)
+■ Power door locking switches (if equipped)

-All doors and the rear gate can be locked and unlocked by the power door locking switches at the driver's side and the front passenger's side doors.
+All doors and the rear gate can be locked and unlocked by the power door locking switches located at the driver's side and the front passenger's side doors.